-Charisma or inspiration?
-Which one is the best answer?
-Does it depend on who you ask or not?
-This question does not feature that famous ‘all of the above’ multiple choice answer that so many of us depended on in school.
+In leadership which is more effective: charisma or inspiration?
+Does it depend on who you ask?
+This question does not feature that famous ‘all of the above’ multiple choice answers that so many of us depended on in school.
 That wasn’t just me, right?

 If you had to pick one auto manufacturer, which option do you prefer from the following choices:

 This is NOT one of those conversations.

 Do not even bother thinking any further about the question that I just asked you.
 Before I even dive into all of the possible options here, I will tell you that I don’t believe that there is a right answer.
 At least not one that is applicable for all situations.
 If you are a new reader of my blog, let me bring you up to speed real quick.
 I don’t believe in “one size fits all” approaches to anything and if you do, I urge you to reconsider.

 First of all, I am going to rock the boat a bit and say that effective leadership is a matter of perspective.
 I spent 7 years in Human Resources and I worked with plenty of managers who made money for the companies that they worked for, but all of their people hated them.
 Is that effective leadership in your opinion?
 How can it be at the expense of everyone involved?
 It sounds more like a great manager (of tasks and processes) and someone with a 1950s approach to dealing with people.

 I am not trying to piss any of you off, but I do want to get your undivided attention.
 Have I succeeded in doing that?